Marian Spychała: Career

 Spychała started his speedway career with Kolejarz Rawicz during the 1949 Polish speedway season.
 He remained with the club for eight years, in which time he won a silver (1955) and bronze medal (1954) with the team in the Team Speedway Polish Championship.

 After spells with Sparta Wrocław and Unia Tarnów he joined Stal Rzeszów for the 1961 Polish speedway season.
 He rode with the team for ten years until 1970 and won several team medals, including the gold medal for the league championship in 1961.

 In 1970, he was denied the chance to appear in the 1970 Speedway World Pairs Championship final because Poland did not send the team to the event despite qualifying for the final.

 He retired after the 1970 season and later began coaching.
 He gained significant recognition as the manager of the Polish national team manager in the late 1970s and the manager of the Kolejarz Opole team from 1994 to 2008.

-He died in 2015 after falling into bad health following the murder of his daughter by an unknown perpetrator.
+He fell into bad health following the murder of his daughter, who was shot by an unknown perpetrator at work.

+He died in 2015 after a rapid decline in his health.

-on 2 July 2015, the Opole Speedway Stadium was renamed in his memory and took the name the Marian Spychała Speedway Stadium.
+On 2 July 2015, the Opole Speedway Stadium was renamed in his memory and took the name the Marian Spychała Speedway Stadium.